adamz312/cooling_with_code/README.md

 ## Directory setup
 - samples: contains sample notebooks given to us by EY.
 - data: folder that contains the raw & preprocessed data for the project
+   - data/test: folder that contains the test datasets.
+Model Ouputs using this dataset will be turned into EY so that they can grade our model.
+   - data/train: folder that contains the train datasets.
+We will use these to train our models
 - images: containes images used by notebooks for reporting

 # Datasets